Washington State Route 525: Spur route

 SR 525 has a 0.86 mi spur route on Paine Field Boulevard in Mukilteo that connects the northbound lanes of the Mukilteo Speedway to SR 526 eastbound towards Everett and the local Boeing factory.
-Paine Field Boulevard was built in 1999 and signed as SR 525 Spur in 2001, subsequently being widened and improved in 2003 by WSDOT.
+Paine Field Boulevard was constructed as part of compensation for Boeing's expansion of the Everett factory to accommodate the 777 program in the 1990s; a bypass of the 84th Street section of SR 526 was selected in lieu of expanding SR 525.
+The new highway was opened in 1999 and signed as SR 525 Spur in 2001.
+It was subsequently widened and improved in 2003 by WSDOT.
 A proposal to extend Paine Field Boulevard through Japanese Gulch and create a bypass of the Mukilteo ferry terminal has been a part of the city's transportation plan since 2001, but has not been built.
 WSDOT estimated, during its annual AADT survey, that 21,000 vehicles used the highway in 2012.